DOI-USGS/asc-public-docs/docs/concepts/sensor-models/sensor-models.md

 ### Ames Stereo Pipeline (ASP)

 The NASA [Ames Stereo Pipeline](https://stereopipeline.readthedocs.io/en/latest/introduction.html) (ASP) is an open-source toolkit used to create cartographic products from stereographic images captured by satellites, rovers, aerial cameras, and historical images.
-ASP is commonly used to create digital elevation models (DEMs), orthographic images, 3D models, and bundle adjusted networks of images. (@TODO cite https://stereopipeline.readthedocs.io/en/latest/introduction.html)
+ASP is commonly used to create digital elevation models (DEMs), orthographic images, 3D models, and bundle adjusted networks of images ([Beyer, Ross A., Oleg Alexandrov, and Scott McMichael.
+2018](https://doi.org/10.1029/2018EA000409)).

 While there is considerable overlap in the tools provided by ISIS and ASP, ASP specializes in stereographic imagery, and it provides both terrestrial and non-terrestrial imaging capabilities while ISIS focuses solely on non-terrestrial imagery.
 ASP adopts the USGSCSM camera model implementation and can therefore easily interoperate with ISIS and the ASC ecosystem.

-@TODO Create a graphic / flowchart / interface diagram of "requires and provides" to illustrate when/where to use each library.

 ``` mermaid
 graph TD